Enforce AI policy.

 Prove it to your auditor.

-Mandate is a Canadian-built control plane that sits between your people and every AI provider they use.
-It enforces your configured policies at the point of use and records every decision automatically.
+The Canadian-built control plane between your people and every AI provider: your policies enforced in-line, every decision recorded.

 Questions your current tools cannot answer.